pmjones/ext-request/README.md

 - `$xhr`: A boolean indicating if this is an XmlHttpRequest.

 Notes:

+These properties are read-only and cannot be modified.

 Each element of the `$accept*` arrays has these sub-array keys: